scubbx/webguitest/README.md

 ## Changelog

+### 0.0.12

+  * added "debug" option to methods to allow for surpression of console-output by the testing methods

 ### 0.0.11

   * introduced paremeter "waitbetweentries" to let user specify the time to wait between retries when dealing with graphical methods